pachyderm/rfcs/global_ids.md

 ## Complications
 While I think this overall simplifies our implementation it does introduce a few complications.

+### Stat Commits
+Stat commits are a little complicated because they occur in the same repo as the commits they're provenant on, which would cause a name collision.
+I think this is fairly easily patch by either namespacing commits by repo and branch, or by moving them into a separate repo.

 ### Multiple inputs
 Pipelines with multiple inputs have create an interesting complication.